djsreeraj/react-resume/README.md

 ## Resume

-This portfolio is made using React.
-The data on the portfolio is directly linked to a JSON file.
+This portfolio is made using React JS.
+Demo is Hosted in Netlify.